Here they are in no particular order:

 The courageous young Taran is the protagonist of The Black Cauldron.
 This simple-yet-different name is a great choice if you’re looking for something unisex.

-Don’t let Disney make you associate this name with Dunkin’ Donuts by naming the doughnut cop Duncan in Wreck-It Ralph.
+You shouldn’t associate this name with Dunkin’ Donuts just because Disney named the doughnut cop Duncan in Wreck-It Ralph.
 Given the rise in popularity of names like Deacon and Declan, it seems likely that Duncan would be well-received.

 Dinky and Boomer are a sparrow and a woodpecker constantly at work trying to catch a caterpillar in The Fox and the Hound.
 No one thought to use this name for a person until Michael Phelps named his son Boomer in 2016.
 Since then, it’s been popping up here and there.